Complete Guide to Garage Floor Coatings (2026)

 • Not as durable as standard epoxy systems that are thicker and have a specialized primer and optimized topcoat.

 • Polyaspartics are a single product application, meaning the same coating is applied in multiple coats, usually two or three coats if added protection is needed.
+As opposed to a primer-epoxy-urethane topcoat system.

-2.4 Concrete Stains & Sealers
+2.4 Concrete Stains - Sealers - Paints

 Key Benefits: